 Fossils of land animals are comparatively rare in the GRF, likely due to the fact that it represents lake deposits.
-Despite this, Wyoming today has far fewer orders, families and genera versus the number of species compared to GRF Wyoming.
+Despite this, Wyoming today has far fewer orders, families, and genera versus the number of species when compared to GRF Wyoming.
 This demonstrates that there is a lot of diversity within that smaller number of mammal groupings.

 Species | Genera | Families | Orders | |